wootfish/theseus.dht/doc/index.md

 The Theseus DHT is a distributed hash table with unusually strong security properties.

-It is derived in large part from Kademlia, an efficient algorithm which is good at handling benign failures but bad at handling malicious interference.
+It is derived in large part from Kademlia, an efficient distributed hash table algorithm which is good at handling benign failures but bad at handling malicious interference.
 In particular, Kademlia is very vulnerable to Sybil attacks, which can result in the modification or erasure of arbitrary data in the network.

 The Theseus DHT protocol addresses these and other concerns, mitigating Sybil attacks through a combination of several novel strategies.
 It also adds features like strong encryption, optional authentication, optional perfect forward secrecy, and more.
 The network's Sybil resistance also increases as the network itself grows.

 To a passive observer, all Theseus DHT protocol traffic is indistinguishable from random noise.
 Even message lengths can be made to follow arbitrary patterns or no pattern.
 All this makes the protocol very hard to fingerprint.
 Any node which is able to get a trusted introduction to the network also enjoys considerable protection against man-in-the-middle attacks.
 Standard, well-studied cryptographic primitives are used throughout, and the specific ciphersuites used are configurable.

-Theseus DHT is being developed as a component of the overall Theseus project.
+The Theseus DHT is being developed as a component of the overall Theseus project.
 Since the DHT's resilience to Sybil attacks increases as the network gets bigger, this DHT component is being made separately available so that it may be integrated into any other app which needs a DHT providing these features.
 Support for per-app namespacing is included.
 The larger the network gets, the better and more secure it is for everyone.

 ## Table of Contents